Style guidelines¶

 self-documenting.
 Avoid shorthand and “transliterated” mathematical

-expressions: prefer constants::na_avogadro
+expressions: prefer constants::na_avogadro to N_A (or express the

-constant functionally with atoms_per_mole
+constant functionally with atoms_per_mole) and use atomic_number

-.
-Physical constants should try to have the symbol concatenated
+instead of Z. Physical constants should try to have the symbol concatenated

 to the context or meaning (e.g. c_light or h_planck).

-Use scoped enumerations (enum class
+Use scoped enumerations (enum class) where possible so

-underscores).
+enum_values.
 Prefer enumerations to boolean values in function interfaces

-requires looking up the function interface
+looking up the function interface definition.

 Function inputs and outputs¶